cseanburns/geo-titles/manuscript/title-manuscript.md

 * Main Hypothesis: Journal articles with geographical names in their titles are cited less frequently than those without geographical names.
     * Sub-Hypothesis 1: The closer a geographical name is to the end of the title, the fewer the citations the article would receive.
-    * Sub-Hypothesis 2: Articles that mention nations with a higher Human Development Index in their titles are cited more frequently.
+    * Sub-Hypothesis 2: Articles that mention nations with a higher Human Development Index in their titles are cited more frequently than articles that mention names with a lower Human Development Index.
     * Sub-Hypothesis 3: The impact of geographical names in titles on citation counts is moderated by the impact of the journal.
-    * Sub-Hypothesis 4: Journals with a high frequency of articles with geographical names in titles have a lower impact.
+    * Sub-Hypothesis 4: Journals with a high frequency of articles with geographical names in titles have a lower impact compared to journals with a low frequency of articles with geographic names in article titles.
     * Sub-Hypothesis 5: Nations with lower HDIs will more likely appear toward the end of article titles than nations with higher HDIs.
     * Sub-Hypothesis 6: Journals may be more or less likely to publish articles that mention nations with higher or lower HDIs.